Gu (vessel): Ceramic gu

-Modern Chinese archaeologists have identified numbers of neolithic pottery wine drinking vessels as gu or "gu-shape vessel".
-Besides, Ceramic gu continued to exist even after it transformed into a bronze vessel.
+Modern Chinese archaeologists have identified numbers of neolithic pottery wine drinking vessels as gu or "gu-shaped vessel".
+However, ceramic gu continued to exist even after the bronze vessel was used.

 The Neolithic Age

-Numbers of pottery vessels unearthed from Neolithic sites are named as gu by archaeologists.
+Numbers of pottery vessels unearthed from Neolithic sites are called gu by archaeologists.
 Some of these pottery gu look very different from the form of bronze gu, while some appear similar and might be the direct ancestors of bronze gu.

-A gray pottery beaker discovered at a Dawenkou culture site in Tai'an, Shandong, is categorized as a "gu-shape vessel".
+A gray pottery beaker discovered at a Dawenkou culture site in Tai'an, Shandong, is categorized as a "gu-shaped vessel".
 It is 29.2 cm high and can be roughly divided into 3 sections.
 The top section is a funnel shape container.
 Nonetheless, the other two sections distinguish this vessel form a bronze gu.
 The middle section is a long stem, decorated with engraved grooves and a high rising band.
 The lower section is its stand with three square legs.

 Some pottery drinking vessels excavated in the late Dawenkou sites appear more similar to the bronze gu.
 A pottery gu that looks striking similar to bronze gu has been excavated at Shilipu (十里鋪), Henan.
 This gu is 13.6 cm high with four rising bands as decorations.
 Its body looks almost like a column, but gets wider at the mouth.
 Similar pottery objects have been found in other areas as well and these objects are suggested to be the predecessors of bronze gu.